kingluddite/web-dev-notes/full-stack/wesbos/120n-fullstack-adv-react-graphql/05-accounts-auth-permissions/03-currently-logged-in-user.md

 server.express.use(cookieParser());

 // Use express middleware to populate current user
-// decode the JWT so we can get the user Id on each request server.express.use((req, res, next) => {
+// decode the JWT so we can get the user ID on each request server.express.use((req, res, next) => {
   console.log('Middleware is in da house!');
   next();